ipodao/alldoc/Game/Learning.Libgdx.Game.Development/all.md

 }
 ```

-Remember to continuously call `update()` of CameraHelperon every update cycle to ensure that its internal calculations are also performed.
+Remember to continuously call `update()` of `CameraHelper` on every update cycle to ensure that its internal calculations are also performed.

 Additionally, add the following code to `WorldRenderer`:
 ```java